josh-collinsworth/joco-sveltekit/src/lib/content/posts/alfred-raycast.md

 There's nothing _wrong_ with Alfred's appearance per se, but everything about the brand and out-of-the-box experience feels like it's from a past era of Mac apps, circa 2010.
 In web dev terms, I'd say: it feels very [Bootstrap](https://getbootstrap.com/); it seems like the brand hasn't really updated in probably over a decade.

 By contrast, Raycast looks very modern.
-(Yes, it also looks like most other maybe-not-technically-Tailwind-but-definitely-Tailwind-type-design tech sites/products, complete with text gradients over a dark background, but hey: it's at least 2020s.)
+(Yes, it also looks like most other maybe-not-technically-Tailwind-but-definitely-Tailwind-type-design tech sites/products, complete with bold sans-serif text gradients over a dark background, but hey: it's at least 2020s.)

-In fairness, this is admittedly an odd critique to leverage: for most of Raycast's life up until this point, theming was impossible, and it was only recently—and only on the paid "Pro" plan—that users could theme Raycast in any way at all.
+However, for most of Raycast's life up until this point, theming was impossible, and it was only recently—and only on the paid "Pro" plan—that users could theme Raycast in any way at all.

 Granted, Raycast has a nice default appearance, so I don't consider this a problem per se, and I imagine most users don't either (even though the ability to skin Raycast with chosen fonts and colors is definitely appealing).

-But it's sort of hypocritical, I suppose, to critique Alfred while praising Raycast in the design department, given that Alfred actually offers nearly endless options to customize its interface however you like.
+But it's sort of hypocritical, I suppose, to critique Alfred's design while praising Raycast's, given that Alfred actually offers nearly endless options to customize its interface however you like.
 (I have mine in [Averta](https://thedesignersfoundry.com/averta), the sans serif you see on this website, and [Dracula Pro](https://draculatheme.com/pro) purple.
 You don't care.
 That's fine.)

 Still, though: branding is important, and Raycast clearly has the better overall aesthetic (out of the box, at least).

-But then again…you can theme Alfred any way you like with a one-time license purchase.
+But then again…you can completely customize the Alfred UI with a one-time license purchase.
 You'll have to pay monthly for that privilege with Raycast.

 ## Conclusion